-The American Suzuki Foundation in conjunction with the Aber Suzuki Center administers the annual campaign.
+The American Suzuki Foundation, in conjunction with the Aber Suzuki Center, administers the annual campaign.
 Additionally, they lead an annual campaign each year and manage the following scholarship funds:

-ASI/Shinichi SuzukiTeacher Training Scholarships Established in 1998, the purpose of this grant program is to honor the founder of the Suzuki Method of instruction and to continue his commitment to teacher education by assisting in the training of the next generation of Suzuki teachers.
+ASI/Shinichi SuzukiTeacher Training Scholarships Established in 1998, the purpose of this scholarship program is to honor the founder of the Suzuki Method of instruction and to continue his commitment to teacher education by assisting in the training of the next generation of Suzuki teachers.